-Deltanji is an automated Configuration Management system.
+Deltanji is a Source Code Management tool.
 It can be configured to manage a wide range of situations, from the development work of a small in-house team to the development and distribution for a large software house.

 Deltanji manages your codebase by storing it in a database known as the library.
 As your applications develop, the library stores each version of every component, which allows you to easily track progress, audit and rollback changes.

 Deltanji keeps your codebase under control by managing your developmental workflow.
 None of your codebase can be modified while it is in the library, so to make changes to parts of your software they must be checked out.
 When something is checked out a new version is made, and when the changes are complete it can be checked back in to the library without displacing older versions.

 Note: Sometimes the term 'object' is used as short-hand for 'object version', or to refer to a component or group of components in the scope of its full version history.

 A Deltanji workflow is structured around a set of locations that are linked together by transfer routes.
 Objects progress through the workflow and build up a version history when they are transferred between locations.
 Some locations are simply views of the library, representing that the object versions they contain are at a particular stage in the workflow.
 These locations are called library-view locations.
 A workflow may have, for example, a location of this type called 'InTest'.
 Other locations, however, map to a physical storage space where they can be executed and/or modified.
 These locations are called working locations, and usually map to a Caché/Ensemble namespace.